yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/java/ycql.md

 ---
-title: Use Java to build a YugabyteDB application
+title: Build a Java application that uses YCQL
-headerTitle: Build a Java app
+headerTitle: Build a Java application
 linkTitle: Build a Java app
-description: Follow this tutorial to use Java and YCQL to build a simple YugabyteDB application.
+description: Follow this tutorial to build a Java application that uses YugabyteDB and YCQL.
 menu:
   latest:
     parent: build-apps